espressif/esp-at/docs/en/AT_Command_Set/TCP-IP_AT_Commands.rst

 -  **<"IP address">**: the resolved IPv4 address or IPv6 address.
 -  **<timeout>**: Command timeout.
 Unit: milliseconds.
 Default value: 0.
 Range: [0,60000].
 When set to 0, the command timeout depends on the network and lwIP protocol stack; when set to a non-zero value, the command will return within the specified timeout, but it will consume about 5 KB more heap space.
+-  **<show_all_ip>**: whether to show all resolved IP addresses.
+Default: 0.

+   - 0: only show the first resolved IP address
+   - 1: show all resolved IP addresses

 Notes
 ^^^^^